-Overview: On 9 April 2021, the ESO informed industry parties that they had underbilled BSUoS by ~£44m of Balancing Services costs incurred in 2020/21 made up of costs associated with trading activities and the Mains Accelerated Loss of Change Programme (ALoMCP).
+Overview: On 9 April 2021, the ESO informed industry parties that they had underbilled BSUoS by ~£44m of Balancing Services costs incurred in 2020/21 made up of costs associated with trading activities and the Accelerated Loss of Mains Change Programme (ALoMCP).
 The Proposer is content with the approach for recovery of ALoMCP (~£10m)1.
-However, the ESO have proposed to recover the cost associated with (~£34m) trading activities through Reconciliation Final run (RF) for 2020/21, which the Proposer believes will cause significant problems for Suppliers, Generators and Consumers.
+However, the ESO have proposed to recover the cost associated with trading activities (~£34m) through the Reconciliation Final run (RF) for 2020/21, which the Proposer believes will cause significant problems for Suppliers, Generators and Consumers.

-Modification process & timetable

-Proposal Form 20 April 2021

-Workgroup Consultation

-28 April 2021(9am) - 04 May 2021(12pm)

-Workgroup Report

-10 May 2021

-Code Administrator Consultation

-11 May 2021 (9am) - 13 May 2021(12pm)

-Draft Final Modification Report 13 May 2021

-Final Modification Report 14 May 2021

-Implementation 01 October 2021
+Modification process & timetable Proposal Form 20 April 2021 Workgroup Consultation 2 28 April 2021(9am) - 04 May 2021(12pm) Workgroup Report 3 10 May 2021 Code Administrator Consultation 4 11 May 2021 (9am) - 13 May 2021(12pm) Draft Final Modification Report 13 May 2021 5 Final Modification Report 14 May 2021 6 Implementation 01 October 2021 7

 Have 5 minutes?
-Read our Executive summary

-Have 20 minutes?
-Read the full Draft Final Modification Report

-Have 30 minutes?
-Read the full Draft Final Modification Report and Annexes.
+Read our Executive summaryHave 20 minutes?
+Read the full Final Modification ReportHave 30 minutes?
+Read the full Final Modification Report and Annexes.

-Status summary: Draft Final Modification Report.
-This Report will be submitted to the CUSC Panel for them to carry out their Recommendation Vote on whether this change should happen.
+Status summary: Final Modification Report.
+This Report has been submitted to the Authority for them to decide whether this change should happen.